jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > Let’s say we gathered this data (among others) when researching beginners in web programming:
 >
 > - To try out stuff in HTML is fun
-> - I analyze Javascript code to understand patterns
+> - I analyze JavaScript code to understand patterns
 > - It is great to quickly test something using a JavaScript framework
 > - To know these ›attributes‹ of HTML-›tags‹ makes writing code easier.
 >
-> If we put the pieces of data which mention the same things in the same group we get these two groups:
+> If we put the pieces of data which mention the same things in the same group, we get these two groups:
 >
-> **Theme (based on same-things-being-mentioned):: Utterances with HTML**
+> **Theme (based on same-things-being-mentioned): Utterances with HTML**
 >
 > - To try out stuff in HTML is fun
 > - To know these 'attributes' of HTML-'tags' makes writing code easier.
 >
-> **Theme (based on same-things-being-mentioned):: Utterances with JavaScript**
+> **Theme (based on same-things-being-mentioned): Utterances with JavaScript**
 >
 > - I analyze JavaScript code to understand patterns
 > - It is great to quickly test something using a JavaScript framework